Navid200/xDrip/docs/Nightscout/502BadGateway.md

 ---

 It's not unusual to get this error.
 It could happen if you have just imported a database.
-Nightscout needs some time to come back up.
 It could also happen if your virtual machine had stopped and you have just restarted it.
 Please be patient.
 Please give it a minute.
 <br/>